LiMi0000/guitars/README.md

 npm run preview
 ```

+## Environment Variables

+This project requires a `.env` file for the GraphQL API endpoint.

+- If you encounter issues with Apollo Client not connecting, make sure a `.env` file exists in the project root.
+- The correct URL for the API is provided in the assignment documents.
+- Add it as the value for the environment variable (see `apollo.ts` for usage).

+⚠️ Note: `.env` is excluded from version control for security reasons and will not be pushed to GitHub.

 ---

 ## Note on Vite Version

 This project uses **Vite v6.2.0**.
 The latest versions of Vite may cause issues with this setup.
 If you encounter errors related to Vite or hot-reloading, check your installed version:

 ```bash